Hymn to Liberty: Uses

 An adapted version was used during the short-lived Cretan State as the Cretan Anthem.
-The "Hymn to Liberty" had been the Greek royal anthem since 1864.
+The "Hymn to Liberty" had been the Greek royal anthem between 1864 and 1924, and again between 1935 and 1973; in both cases, it was discontinued as a royal anthem due to the abolition of the monarchy itself.

 "Hymn to Liberty" has been the national anthem of Cyprus since 1966.

 "Hymn to Liberty" has been performed at every closing ceremony of the Olympic Games, to pay tribute to Greece as the birthplace of the Olympic Games.
 Most renditions performed during the closing ceremonies are instrumental.
-Until the 2024 Summer Olympics closing ceremony, the Greek anthem was sung for three times during the Sydney, Athens (as Greece was the host country), and Vancouver.
+Some of the Olympic games the Greek anthem was sung included Sydney, Athens (as Greece was the host country), and Vancouver.

 The version commonly played by military bands is an arrangement composed by Lieutenant Colonel Margaritis Kastellis (1907–1979), former director of the Greek Music Corps.